• Skip to main content

 If you could only fish one pattern on the Missouri River, the Thin Mint Bugger deserves serious consideration.
 This versatile fly combines peacock herl, black and brown marabou, and subtle flash to create a buggy profile that trout interpret as food.

 The undulating marabou tail breathes with life in current, and the flash accent adds just enough attraction without overwhelming selective fish.
-Swing it deep, jig it through runs, or strip it aggressively—the Thin Mint produces in all scenarios.
+Swing it deep, jig it through runs, or strip it aggressively, the Thin Mint produces in all scenarios.

-2. Fruit Roll-Up – The Reaction-Bite Trigger
+2. Fruit Roll-Up

 Best Conditions: Aggressive fish, tailouts, inside seams